itp-dwd/databases-workbook/README.md

 Convert the Pizza Toppings API to use MongoDB instead of NeDB.
 - Copy your code from Challenge 10.
 - Uninstall `nedb`
+- Delete `toppings.db`
 - Install `mongodb`
 - Install `dotenv`
 - Copy your `.env` from Challenge 13.
 - Add `.env` to your `.gitignore`
 - Copy your code from Challenge 13 to connect to the MongoDB.
+- Replace all of your `insert`/`find`/`delete` code from point to NeDB to point to Mongo.
+- Note that you'll only need to change the DB connection, and the functions `addTopping`, `getToppings`, and `deleteTopping`
+- Run the server by running `npm start` and test that it all works!